Remuneration committee report

 - binding vote on non-executive directors' fees; and

 - non-binding advisory vote on the Group's remuneration policy and Implementation report.

-In the event that the remuneration policy or Implementation report is voted against by shareholders exercising 25% or more of the voting rights, dissenting shareholders will be invited to engage with the Company.
-The manner and timing of such engagement will be provided, if necessary.
+In the event that the remuneration policy or Implementation report is voted against by shareholders representing 25% or more of the voting rights, dissenting shareholders will be invited to engage with the Company.
+The manner and timing of such engagement will be communicated to these shareholders, if necessary.

 The Committee Chairperson reports to the Board after each Committee meeting and attends the AGM to answer questions from shareholders on the Committee's area of responsibility.